NeilWP/SUSTINA_CAB/ARCHITECTURE/Overview DEMO.md

 # Sustina Platform – Map of Demo Functionality
-Below is the most recent version of the DEMO functionality in readienss for the CAB.
+Below is the most recent version of the DEMO functionality in readiness for the CAB.
 NOTE THE CLEAN BREAK  between anonymous and Authorisied functionality

 ```mermaid